-New Testament Survey is a general study of the literature, events, and message of the New Testament.
+The Story of Scripture, Part 2 is a general study of the literature, events, and message of the New Testament.
 Discover the key people, verses, and themes of each book as God’s plan of redemption unfolds though the life of Christ.
 See the progression of the Gospel through the life and ministry of Paul and the local church, climaxing with the final showdown where Satan is destroyed, and God's people enter into eternal glory.

 Solid Biblical doctrine isn’t just for those who attend seminaries and pastor churches, it’s vital for every Christ follower because it reveals who God is and how we should live.
 Basic Theology seeks to give the Christian a firm foundation on a wide range of topics, including: the nature of God, the inspiration of Scripture, Christ, the Holy Spirit, the angelic world, the nature and depravity of humanity, salvation, the church, and the end times.

-The Twelve Toughest Questions Christians Face
+The 12 Toughest Questions Christians Face

 The world has questions… the Bible has answers.
 In 1 Peter 3:15 we are challenged to always be prepared to make a defense to anyone who asks you for a reason for the hope that is in you; and to do it with gentleness and respect.
 The Apologetics course prepares the Christ follower with Biblical answers to 12 of the world’s most skeptical questions about Christianity.
 This often leads to opportunities to connect people to Christ.